dharmikbhesaniya/unify-pay-flex/README.md

 # Contributing

 We welcome contributions from the community!
-If you're interested in helping to improve **UnifyPayFlex SDK**, here’s how you can get started:
+If you're interested in helping to improve **UnifyPayFlex SDK**, please follow these guidelines to get started:

 ## Table of Contents